Every pilot wants to be on the glide path and have a perfect landing.

-How to maintain the glideslope and have a steady descent rate?
+How do maintain the glideslope and have a steady descent rate?

 - Impatient pilots tend to overcontrol the airplane.
 Suppose a pilot is overcontrolling the aircraft, then the aircraft reacts to the input instead of responding correctly.
 Thus the pilots end up having a lousy landing.

-- Likewise, practice is essential for pilots to understand the visual changes in runway geometry while steadily descending towards the runway.
+- Likewise, practice is essential for pilots to understand the visual changes in runway geometry while steadily descending toward the runway.

 Hence the correct landing approach altitude has nothing to do with the bad landing.
 Instead, the changing height has the most contribution to good landings.